News & Op-Eds, continued

 into resonance with former glory as down-home, spiritually-grounded rustic healing retreat...one liberal-minded enough to permit modest measure of mindful nudity...one that the dedicated Stewart family manifested and ran for nearly 80 years, from 1876 to 1954, though not clothing-optional; and Goodpasture family ownership through 1970s and Foggy ownership's last 16 years, from 2000 through 2016, when happily it was. see history

-Co-manager couple Ted and Rowena held ten-year contract with former 'owner' Foggy that expired at end of 2016.
-New, younger management was groomed by outgoing general manager Rowena and have now nominally taken helm. [later note: She decided to stay on to work in background management capacity, coordinating visitor groups and in fact remained senior business manager;
+Co-manager couple Ted and Rowena held ten-year contract with former 'owner' Foggy that expired at the end of 2016.
+New, younger management was groomed by outgoing general manager Rowena and have now nominally taken the helm. [later note: She decided to stay on to work in background management capacity, coordinating visitor groups and in fact remained senior business manager;

 her lingering involvement continued to shape and enforce new policies as directed by new 'ownership', almost entirely by remote, through November 2017].

 On a sad note, husband and co-manager Ted passed away late October 2015, at age 65.
 He'd been diagnosed with late-stage liver disease somewhere around beginning of tenure in 2006.
 He dedicated his remaining years to evolving Springs infrastructure as approved or directed by Foggy, initiating many notable improvements and repairs visible throughout the grounds.
 A firm believer in Spring water's healing properties, regular soakings very likely extended his life for many years before liver failure at last claimed him.